iliaskaloup/LocVul/README.md

 Software vulnerability detection on real-world data.
 We propose an LLM-based Vulnerability Detection methodology to the line level of granularity, thereby achieving vulnerability localization.

 ## Overview of the overall methodology
-THe high-level overview of the overall methodology that we followed in our study is illustrated in the figure below:
+The high-level overview of the overall methodology that we followed in our study is illustrated in the figure below:

 ### Replication Package of our research work entitled "..."